Robert-Jia00129/Machine-Learning-Intro/Progross Report/README.md

 - [ ] Investigate in how to break the contract

-## August Update:
+## September 1 Update:
 ### Finished Tasks:
-- [x] Arrived in Ningbo, planning on return to China in 2 days
+- [x] Submit my request of breaking the contract.

 ### Tasks for tomorrow:
-- [ ] Investigate in the marketing department.
+- [ ] Look for additional information to support my submission.

 ## August Update: